otterspace-xyz/otterspace-contracts/readme.md

 ## Running upgrades (steps)

-- make sure your `.env.implemntation` file has the correct values
+- make sure your `.env.implementation` file has the correct values
 - run `./scripts deploy_and_verify_implementation.sh .env.implementation ${contractName} ${networkName}`
 - to deploy Badges on Optimism it would be
 - - `./scripts deploy_and_verify_implementation.sh .env.implementation Badges optimism`